rainajia/IC-UKB-RAP/FAQ.md

   **Recommendation**: Start with low priority, switch to high priority if job is interrupted with more than 3 tries.

 Factors that will affect run time and cost:

-  i. ***Definition for "job priority" will affect cost:***
+***Definition for "job priority" will affect cost:***
   - Low priority is recommended for gene-based tests as a start.
   - High priority is recommended for step 1 and step 2, unless the job is ran a sample <100K.

-  ii. ***Sample size will affect runtime and cost:***
+***Sample size will affect runtime and cost:***
   - Smaller samples will run quicker.

-  iii. ***Number of phenotypes included in one job***
+***Number of phenotypes included in one job***
   - Regenie allows mutliple phenotypes to be included in one job as a means to improve computation efficiency, however, increasing the phenotypes will non-linearly affect the runtime, especitally for regenie step 1.
 Please note that the current app resource configuration has not been tested in a job with more than 3 phenotypes.

-  iv. ***For gene-based test, gene-specific jobs will be quick to run***
+***For gene-based test, gene-specific jobs will be quick to run***
   - If a list of genes are provided, the step2 gene-based test will be quicker to run

 </details>

 <details>
-<summary>2. <strong>What quality checkes has been done for the raw seuqencing data? </strong></summary>
+<summary>2. <strong> What quality checkes has been done for the raw seuqencing data? </strong></summary>
-  Please refer to the method documentation file [method.dox link to be added] (access for IC internal users only).
+  Please refer to the method documentation file [method.doc link to be added] (access for IC internal users only).

 </details>

 <details>
-  <summary>3. <strong> In the gene-based tests, how are the gene "masks" been defined?</strong></summary>
+  <summary>3. <strong> In the gene-based tests, how are the gene "masks" defined?</strong></summary>
-  Please refer to the method documentation file in Word [method.dox link to be added] (access for IC internal users only).
+  Please refer to the method documentation file in Word [method.doc link to be added] (access for IC internal users only).

 </details>

 <details>
-  <summary>4. <strong>How do I know what are the default input files used in the app and whether I can change them?</strong></summary>
+  <summary>4. <strong>How do I know what are the default input files that has been used in the app, and whether I can change them?</strong></summary>

-For regenie step 1 genotype file input, the default genotype input file can optionally be changed to user-defined genotype files in BGEN format, using the following options:
+For regenie step 1 genotype file input (QCed genotype array data in GRCh38), the default genotype input file can be optionally changed to user-defined genotype files in BGEN format, using the following options:

   ```
     -igenotype_bgen_file
     -igenotype_sample_file
   ```

-For regenie step 2 genotype file input, the default genotype file in PGEN format is hardcoded into the app.
-File IDs can be viewed in the app script in the `scripts/` folder in this repository.
-Only authorised users will be able to view/use these files.
+For regenie step 2 genotype file input (QCed WES data in GRCh38), the default genotype file in PGEN format is hardcoded into the app.
+File IDs can be viewed in the scripts shared in the `scripts/` folder in this repository.
+Only authorised users will be able to use these files from antoher proejct directory.

-For both regenie step 1 and 2, the following files can also be optionally modified:
+For both regenie step 1 and 2, the following files can also be optionally modified when running the apps:
     - Covariate file
     - Sample inclusion file (**Note:** the default is to use the white EU ancestry only)

-For detailed information, please see:
+For detailed information about optional parameters within the three apps, please see:

   ```bash
     dx run app-name --help
   ```

 </details>

 <details>